 This online exhibition was originally created to celebrate the occasion of the IFLA Satellite Event: Environment, Sustainability and Libraries in UCC Library in 2022.

-An in-person version of this exhibition is in the Rare Books Reading Room in Special Collections & Archives, 22 July-30 November 2022.
+An in-person version of this exhibition was in the Rare Books Reading Room in Special Collections & Archives, 22 July-30 November 2022.

 Two in-person show & tell tours accompany the online exhibition ‘Life on Land: Trees and Birds from the 17th-21st Centuries’.
 In each show & tell event we'll explore some of the items in the online exhibition as well as other maps, posters, prints and books of trees and birds across UCC Library's Special Collections.
 These events will be:

-In February 2023 a colouring book will tie into this exhibition as part of #ColourOurCollections.
+In February 2023 a colouring book tying into this exhibition was published on the New York Academy of Medicine's website as part of #ColourOurCollections festival.

 This display was curated by Elaine Harrington and John Rooney with items from UCC Library's Special Collections.
 Where in documenting the lives and works of the figures mentioned in this exhibition we have drawn upon the Dictionary of Irish Biography or the Oxford Dictionary of National Biography, these sources are cited using the abbreviations DIB and ODNB respectively.
 We have also drawn on The Irish Newspaper Archive.